 Never was there an intention to transform the political system from a monarchy to an oligarchy, which would attempt to be a democracy in name only.
 I focused on the substance, namely, nourishing the welfare of the people.
 The constitution became the key to open the door of opportunity for the ordinary people to have a voice in the country’s administration according to their needs and aspirations.
 Once this door has been opened, it is the duty of the government to lead the people through this door into a new land of prosperity.

 Phraya Phahol, as prime minister, immediately ran into massive problems.
 Most significantly, he faced the first serious challenge to the Khana Ratsadon’s rule: the Boworadet rebellion, an unsuccessful coup led by Prince Boworadet and several royalist officials.
 Firstly, the royalists had been severely disaffected from their fall from power after the 1932 revolution.
 Secondly, they had violently objected to Pridi’s Yellow Dossier economic proposals.
-Finally, they did not agree with the Khana Ratsadon administration; after all, if the revolution was supposed to bring democracy to Siam, then why was power still resting almost completely in the hands of just a few individuals?
-Where was the expression of the popular will that had been promised?
+All of this led to a deadly, but ultimately doomed, attempt of a counter-coup.
+Prince Boworadet’s forces moved down from Korat to Bangkok’s northern outskirts, where he issued the following demands to the government:

-There must be a guarantee that there would remain a constitutional monarchy for eternity in Siam.
+- There must be a guarantee that there would remain a constitutional monarchy for eternity in Siam.

-All administrative acts must be in accordance with the constitution; the forming and removal of governments must be done according to the popular will.
+- All administrative acts must be in accordance with the constitution; the forming and removal of governments must be done according to the popular will.

-Civil officials must be outside politics; the military must not have a role in politics.
+- Civil officials must be outside politics; the military must not have a role in politics.

-The appointment of civil officials must be done according to seniority and merit; there must be no political considerations.
+- The appointment of civil officials must be done according to seniority and merit; there must be no political considerations.

-The upper house must be appointed by the monarch.
+- The upper house must be appointed by the monarch.

-The administration of the military should be done in a manner that would diffuse weapons to various regions in the country, instead of concentrating them in only one area.
+- The administration of the military should be done in a manner that would diffuse weapons to various regions in the country, instead of concentrating them in only one area.

 The Boworadet rebellion thus achieved the opposite of what it had intended: the Khana Ratsadon government became increasingly paranoid of counter-revolutionary movements and authoritarian as a result.
 An Act for the Preservation of the Constitution was passed, which allowed the government to imprison or exile suspected dissidents without trial.
 The expression of the popular will that was promised by the revolution did not materialize.

 This represented the ultimate triumph of the military wing of the Khana Ratsadon over Pridi’s civilian wing.
-The two men were starkly different; Pridi was rooted quite firmly in the European liberal tradition.
+The two men were starkly different.
+Pridi was rooted quite firmly in the European liberal tradition.
 He believed that the purpose of the government was to allow citizens to flourish and “develop to their utmost capability”; there was no point in political progress if it did not become a pathway for economic progress.
 As such, the government should provide the not only the rule of law, but also education and healthcare.
 Phibun, on the other hand, admired a different sort of government entirely: right-wing fascism.
 He believed the state was an expression of popular sovereignty and opinion, and that the government had a duty to manage its citizens’ behavior and culture.